IMOKURI/dotfiles/README.md

 </div>

-The dotfiles that can be installed by one command
+Dotfiles that can be installed by one command

 ## Features

-- Build latest neovim.
-- Install Python, Node.js, etc.
+- Install Neovim, Python, Node.js and Development tools.
 - Clone dotfiles repository.
 - Create symbolic link to dotfiles.